RMLio/rmlmapper-java/README.md

 The RMLMapper is build using Maven: `mvn install`.
 A standalone jar can be found in `/target`.

+Two jars are found in `/target`: a slim jar without bundled dependencies, and a standalone jar (suffixed with `-all.jar`) with all dependencies bundled.

 ## Usage

 ### CLI